waterbycounty

 What's happening with rivers in Cole County right now?

-Cole County's primary USGS streamgage on the Missouri River is currently reading 52,300 cubic feet per second — 65% of the long-term mean of 80,120 cfs.
+Cole County's primary USGS streamgage on the Missouri River has a pipeline snapshot of 52,300 cubic feet per second — 65% of the long-term mean of 80,120 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Cole County water compare to the Missouri average?